Moefedaily/chifoumi/README.md

 - **Paper beats Rock**: Paper covers Rock
 - **Same choices**: Results in a tie

-## Game Options

-- **Cancel Anytime**: You can exit the game by clicking "Cancel" on any prompt
-- **Play Again**: After each round, you can choose to play another round
-- **Score Tracking**: The game keeps track of your wins vs. the computer's wins

 ## How to Use

 1. Clone this repository